-The Provider will retain financial, administrative, and confidential client records in accordance with 7 AAC 81.180 and with Appendix C to this Agreement.
-Upon request, the Provider agrees to provide copies of the Provider's records created under this Agreement to the Department of Health and Social Services, under the health oversight agency exception of HIPAA.
+The Provider will retain financial, administrative, and confidential client records in accordance with 7 AAC 81.180 and with Appendix B to this Agreement.
+Upon request, the Provider agrees to provide copies of the Provider's records created under this Agreement to DHSS, under the health oversight agency exception of HIPAA.
 The Provider will seek approval and instruction from DHSS before destroying those records in a manner approved by DHSS.
-In the event a Provider organization or business closes or ceases to exist as a Provider, the Provider must notify DHSS in a manner in compliance with 7 AAC 81.185 and Appendix C to this Agreement.
+In the event a Provider organization or business closes or ceases to exist as a Provider, the Provider must notify DHSS in a manner in compliance with 7 AAC 81.185 and Appendix B to this Agreement.